 How do you choose a toaster oven?
-We bought six of the most highly regarded toaster ovens, ran them through a battery of tests, and ate an unhealthy amount of food, all so we could become experts on that very topic and help you make the right decision.
+We bought the most highly regarded toaster ovens, ran them through a battery of tests, and ate an unhealthy amount of food, all so we could become experts on that very topic and help you make the right decision.

 Why You Should Buy a Toaster Oven